 Lighting.
 There are all sorts of lighting configurations you can get with inground swimming pools.
 If you’re planning to swim at night, this is likely to be a key concern for you.

-Obviously, you could go crazy with all sorts of other extras – kiddie water playgrounds, waterfalls, alcoves, etc. These extras can send the cost of your inground pool through the roof, but for those with money to spend, there’s often nothing better to spend it on than a top-notch swimming pool.
+Obviously, you could go crazy with all sorts of other extras – kiddie water playgrounds, waterfalls, alcoves, or even something like a Hidden Water Pool.
+These extras can send the cost of your inground pool through the roof, but for those with money to spend, there’s often nothing better to spend it on than a top-notch swimming pool.

 There’s one more variable in swimming pool costs that’s impossible to ignore – time.
 Like everything else, pool prices are subject to change.
 That’s why, if you stumble upon an article on pool installation costs from several years ago, you’re likely to get different (read: inaccurate) information.